stt-datacore/website/static/crew/mccoy_leonard_crew.md

 series: tos
 memory_alpha:
 bigbook_tier: 8
-events: 9
+events: 13
 in_portal:
 published: true
 ---

 Consistently inconsistent, McCoy has multiple events in each calendar year, but only three with a Faction component.
-If you go to the trouble of snagging this voyage exclusive from a three part dilemma, the odds are you won't still need to finish his Physician collection leaving just some irregular event work in his wake.
+If you go to the trouble of snagging this voyage exclusive from a three part dilemma, the odds are you won’t still need to finish his Physician collection leaving just some irregular event work in his wake.